 The Project Traffic Analysis Report (PTAR), located in the project file, documents the future traffic conditions.
-In the Design Year 2045, I-4 in the vicinity of Volusia County Site 1B will operate at LOS D in the AM Peak Hour and LOS C in the PM Peak Hour in both the No-Build and Build Conditions.
+In the Design Year 2045, the project will operate at LOS D in the AM Peak Hour and LOS C in the PM Peak Hour in both the No-Build and Build conditions.